 South Carolina Lottery Tuition Assistance Program (SCLTA)

 Please visit Tuition and Payment for lottery tuition assistance amounts for the semester you will be attending.
 Lottery tuition assistance will be applied to the cost of tuition only.
 It will not cover the cost of textbooks, housing, transportation, etc. South Carolina Lottery Tuition Assistance reduces tuition costs for SC residents.
 When federal grants are not enough to cover tuition, many times lottery tuition assistance covers the rest.

 - Be a South Carolina resident.

-- Complete a FAFSA at FAFSA.gov or, if you have earned a bachelor's degree, submit the Lottery Tuition Assistance Waiver (2019-2020) or Lottery Tuition Waiver (2020-2021), based on academic year you will be attending TTC.
+- Complete a FAFSA at FAFSA.gov or, if you have earned a bachelor's degree, submit the Lottery Tuition Waiver (2020-2021) or Lottery Tuition Waiver (2021-2022), based on academic year you will be attending TTC.
 Please note that certain students are exempt from completing the FAFSA.
 These students include: students who have already earned a bachelor's degree, students who are enrolled in a program that is not eligible for Title IV aid, dually enrolled students, and students who cannot obtain their parents' tax information.
 These students will be required to complete a SC Lottery Tuition Waiver form and possibly provide other documentation.

 - Enroll in an eligible program of study.